Kaya-chan Isn't Scary: Anime

 An anime television series adaptation was announced on November 1, 2024.
-The series will be produced by East Fish Studio and directed by Hiroshi Ikehata, with series composition handled by Shigeru Murakoshi, characters designed by Taro Yamada and Hiroyuki Moriguchi, and music composed by Kohta Yamamoto and Shun Narita.
-It is set to premiere on January 11, 2026 on TV Tokyo and its affiliates, and other networks.
-The opening theme song is "Maboroshi no Yukue" (まぼろしの行方) performed by Isekaijoucho, while the ending theme song is "Playmour" performed by Saked and Tao featuring Azusa Tachibana as her character Kaya-chan.
+It is produced by East Fish Studio and directed by Hiroshi Ikehata, with series composition handled by Shigeru Murakoshi, characters designed by Taro Yamada and Hiroyuki Moriguchi, and music composed by Kohta Yamamoto and Shun Narita.
+The series aired from January 11 to March 29, 2026, on TV Tokyo and its affiliates, and other networks.
+The opening theme song is "Maboroshi no Yukue" (まぼろしの行方), performed by Isekaijoucho, while the ending theme song is "Playmour", performed by Sak and Tao and featuring Azusa Tachibana as her character Kaya-chan.
+Crunchyroll is streaming the series.
+Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.
+An English dub provided by Kadokawa premiered on the same day as the sub version.